-Emily Marant is an art and design consultant.
-She has spent the last ten years developing her expertise by building bridges between creative industries.
-Founder of Studio Marant and co-founder of French Cliché, Emily navigates from emerging talents to established businesses, brining ideas to a tangible reality.
+Emily Marant is a design advisor and curator.
+She has spent the last ten years developing her expertise in building bridges between creative industries.
+Founder of Studio Marant and co-founder of French Cliché, Emily navigates from the emerging artistic scene to established businesses, brining ideas to a tangible reality.

-Since its beginnings the Studio has works with institutions, brands and private entities to shape ephemeral or long-lasting projects (Palais de Tokyo, Sonia Rykiel, Athr Gallery, Bompard, MAMO Art Center, The Kooples…).
+Since its beginnings the Studio has works with a number of institutions, brands and private entities to shape ephemeral or long-lasting projects.
+Palais de Tokyo, Sonia Rykiel, Athr Gallery, Bompard, The Kooples, Afalula agency, Ironside Miami …

 In 2019, Emily joined forces with Hugo Matha to establish French Cliché, a functional art gallery and editor in Paris and New York.
 Specialising in very limited edition furniture and objects, Emily actively supports craftsmanship by guiding artists in collaborative ventures with artisans to create high-end collectible design pieces.